novice9/Page-Ranking-System-with-MapReduce/README.md

 Source Code:

-This program iteratively execute 2 MapReduce jobs until result converge: MatrixCellMR and UnitSumMR The first job break matrix into cells and implement multiplication, the second job sums up fraction for all matrix cells.
+This program iteratively execute 2 MapReduce jobs until result converge (with teleport rate of 0.1): MatrixCellMR and UnitSumMR
+The first job break matrix into cells and implement multiplication, the second job sums up fraction for all matrix cells.

 Result: